Member Login

 Some of the outcomes

-In its 45 years to date, the Rotary Club of Glenferrie has carried out countless community service projects, operating on a local, State, National or International basis.
+In 2025 the Rotary Club of Glenferrie celebrates 50 years of continual service to the community.
+Since its Charter in October 1975, the club has carried out countless community service projects, operating on a local, state, national and international basis.
 Some of the standouts have included:

 • The River Run, a successful fundraiser for Vision Australia for 27 years, taking participants on a 10 km journey along the Yarra River from the city to Hawthorn.